Ghost polygons, Poisson bracket and convexity: Ghost integration

 \item {\sc(exponential decay inequality)} Finally, there exist positive constants $K$ and $a$ only depending on $\rho$ and $R_0$ so that if the core diameter of $G$ is less than $R_0$, then

-and, moreover, $\Omega_{\rho(G)}(y)$ vanishes when $d(y,\bary(G))\geq R_0+2$ and $d(y,g)>2$ for all visible edges $g$ of $G$. \end{enumerate} \end{proposition} Later we will need the following corollary which we prove right after we give the proof of the proposition. \begin{corollary} We have the following bounds: The map
+and, moreover, $\Omega_{\rho(G)}(y)$ vanishes when $d(y,\bary(G))\geq R_0+2$ and $d(y,g)>2$ for all visible edges $g$ of $G$. \end{enumerate} \end{proposition} Observe that even though $\Omega_{\rho(G)}$ depends on some choice, the left-hand side of the formula \eqref{eq:Omega-int} does not depend on any choice.
+Later we will need the following corollary which we prove right after we give the proof of the proposition. \begin{corollary} We have the following bounds: The map

 belongs to $L^1(\hh)$, and $\Vert\phi_G\Vert_{L^1(\hh)}$ is bounded by a continuous function of the core diameter of $G$.
 The map belongs to $\ell^1(\Gamma)$, and $\Vert\psi_{G,y}\Vert_{\ell^1(\Gamma)}$ is bounded by a continuous function of the core diameter of $G$.
 Finally the map